Publication Ethics

 Editorial Board

-The Editorial Board is an international body of recognized scholars who make suggestions for the editorial policy by directing the editors’ attention to new research possibilities, by introducing new contributors, and with a general support for conducting reviews.
+The Editorial Board is an international body of recognized scholars which represents the journal in the academic community.
+The Editorial Board interacts with editorial policy by directing the editors’ attention to new research possibilities, introducing new contributors, and with a general support of the review process.

 Reviewers